jspijker/ricmd/README.md

 With this package you can:
  - Connect to an iRODS Zone
+ - Create and remove collections
  - store and retrieve data from a collection
- - add meta data
+ - add and remove meta data from data objects

- - search meta data
+# Release

+The current release is version 1.0.0.
+Version numbers follow the major.minor.patch versioning system.

-# Development status
+# Development version

-This package is under development and not al functions are implemented yet
+This package is stil under development and new features will be added in the future.
+For example meta data management for collections and search queries on meta data are anticipated.

-Currently only the basic functions needed to store,retrieve and remove data objects from an iRODS collection are implemented.
+latest features can be found in the development branch of this packge.

 # Install